Small Steps that Specialty Contractors Can Take To Improve Cash Flow

 Explore Alternative Material Financing Options

-Billd, a leading provider of financing for commercial subcontractors and a Procore partner on the App Marketplace, released an industry report in May 2021 with data that suggests persistent cash flow problems will prevent many contractors from achieving their growth goals.
+In an industry report published by Billd in May 2021, data that suggests persistent cash flow problems will prevent many contractors from achieving their growth goals.
 The report found that 75% of contractors surveyed say they plan to grow their businesses in 2021.
 However, less than 4% of survey participants have supplier terms longer than 60 days, while it generally takes between 60-90 days for contractors to get paid.
 With these mismatched timelines, healthy cash flow is at stake.

-To help contractors address this challenge and strive towards their growth plans, Billd provides material financing with 120-day terms that better align with construction payment cycles.
-"We don't view construction companies as having higher risk than other industries — we just understand the nature of their business and how the payment cycles work," says Doyle.
+To help address this challenge, companies like Levelset and Billd provide contractors with a material financing option with 120-day terms that better align with construction payment cycles.
+"We don't view construction companies as having higher risk than other industries — we just understand the nature of their business and how the payment cycles work," says Christopher Doyle, President and CEO of Billd.
 "If contractors truly want to conquer their cash-flow issues and grow their businesses, they need better terms that align with their payment cycles."

 As the saying goes, insanity is doing the same thing over and over again expecting different results.
 If your business is still struggling with cash flow challenges, it’s time to explore new methods for addressing them—and a cost management solution should be at the top of the list.We’re hosting a customer roundtable webinar on August 25th to learn from a few Procore customers how they’re leveraging real-time cost management to improve cash flow.
 Click here to reserve your spot.